prometheus/docs/content/docs/philosophy/goals.md

 they need to take action in order to prevent undesired system state.

-Thus, its most important function is to keep the pipeline of ingestion, rule evaluation, and alert hand-off working.
+Thus, its most important function is to keep the pipeline of ingestion, rule evaluation, and alert notifications working.

 The second most important function is to give humans context about these alerts by allowing access to the most recent data Prometheus ingested